Dollar drops in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Thursday's trading lower in Iraq, hovering around 153,000 dinars per 100 dollars.
+The US dollar opened Saturday's trading lower in Iraq, hovering around 152,000 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 153,350 dinars per 100 dollars, down from the previous session's 153,400 dinars.
+According to Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 152,500 dinars per 100 dollars, down from the previous session's 153,350 dinars.